Closures & Hours Changes

 Different types of treatment are available for patients with salivary gland cancer.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

-Patients with salivary gland cancer should have their treatment planned by a team of doctors who are experts in treating head and neck cancer.
+Patients with salivary gland cancer should have their treatment planned by a team of health care providers who are experts in treating head and neck cancer.

-Your treatment will be overseen by a medical oncologist, a doctor who specializes in treating people with cancer.
+Treatment will be overseen by a medical oncologist, a doctor who specializes in treating cancer.
 Because the salivary glands help in eating and digesting food, patients may need special help adjusting to the side effects of the cancer and its treatment.
-The medical oncologist may refer you to other doctors who have experience and expertise in treating patients with head and neck cancer and who specialize in certain areas of medicine.
-These include the following:
+The medical oncologist may refer you to other health care providers who have experience and expertise in treating patients with head and neck cancer and who specialize in certain areas of medicine.
+These may include the following specialists: